 Formal consultation took place starting in January 2008 with notices to municipalities, neighbouring SPRs and First Nations.
 Four public opportunities took place (two in each Source Protection Area) on the Draft Proposed Terms of Reference in Wingham (Wednesday, May 21, 4-6 p.m.), Parkhill (Thursday, May 22, 4-6 p.m.), Varna (Saturday, May 24, 10-12 p.m.) and Holmesville (Wednesday, May 28, 4-6 p.m.).
-Newspaper notice indicating the dates and places of meetings to discuss the Draft Proposed Terms of Reference, and where copies of the Draft Proposed Terms of Reference, and where copies of the Draft Proposed Terms of Reference in 14 local weekly publications and on the internet.
+Newspaper notice indicating the dates and places of meetings to discuss the Draft Proposed Terms of Reference, and where copies of the Draft Proposed Terms of Reference could be inspected, were placed in 14 local weekly publications and on the internet.